OData/v3ProtocolDocument/OData Atom Format.markdown

         </contact:Address>
       </metadata:properties>

-###8.2.1 The `metadata:target` attribute.
+### 9.2.1.
+The `metadata:target` attribute

-The `metadata:target` attribute MUST be present on a TypeAnnotation and identifies the target of the annotation as described in [Annotations]().
+The `metadata:target` attribute MUST be present on a TypeAnnotation and identifies the target of the annotation as described in [Annotations](#annotations).

 # 10. Custom Mapping to Atom Elements #

 Individual property values may be mapped to predefined atom elements or custom content within the entry.
 The mapping is described through attributes in the metadata.

-The mapping may specify whether the property value appears within the metadata:properties element as well as being mapped, however in the case of a null value the property MUST always appear within the metadata:properties element as an empty element and the metadata:null=true attribute as described above.
+The mapping may specify whether the property value appears within the metadata:properties element as well as being mapped, however in the case of a null value the property MUST always appear within the `metadata:properties` element as an empty element and the metadata:null=true attribute as described above.

 For more information on the format of the mapping specification, see <todo: insert reference>.